Curriculum Statement |

 Impact

 Pupils at Albrighton are ready to move on to the next stage of their education with the necessary age-related knowledge and skills.
 They are resilient learners who have acquired a thirst for knowledge and the confidence to take risks.
-All pupils achieve their full potential.
+We work together to ensure our pupils achieve their full potential.

 National Curriculum Programmes of study